Black-spotted whipray: Biology and ecology

 Over 90% of the black-spotted whipray's diet consists of crustaceans.
 In the Gulf of Carpentaria, it is a major predator of penaeid prawns, which constitute over half of its diet.
 Shrimp are the predominant prey of young rays under 23 cm across, while stomatopods and crabs become more important with age.
 For rays off Queensland and in the Torres Strait, polychaete worms constitute an important secondary food source to crustaceans.
 This species has also been known to take bony fishes.
 Like other stingrays, the black-spotted whipray is aplacental viviparous, with females nourishing their young with nutrient-rich histotroph ("uterine milk").
 Females have a single functionary ovary and uterus (on the left), and produce litters of 1-3 pups.
 The newborns measure 17–19 cm across; both sexes mature at about 46–50 cm across.
 The growth rate is relatively low, with females growing much more slowly than males.

 Human interactions

 The International Union for Conservation of Nature's (IUCN) 2004 assessment of the brown whipray (which at the time also included the black-spotted whipray), listed it under Least Concern.
 Their range off northern Australia was noted to be large and relatively protected from fishing pressure, as the mandatory implementation of Turtle Exclusion Devices (TEDs) on bottom trawls has greatly reduced bycatch mortality.
-In IndonHimanturaesian waters, small numbers of black-spotted whiprays are caught and marketed for their skin, which is extremely valuable, and also meat and cartilage.
+In Indonesian waters, small numbers of black-spotted whiprays are caught and marketed for their skin, which is extremely valuable, and also meat and cartilage.
 Off Papua New Guinea, juveniles are an infrequent, incidental catch of seine net fishers targeting penaeid prawns.